covalent compounds

 Water molecule-dot and cross diagram

-Oxygen is a group 6 element with an electron arrangement of 2,6.
-So it needs to gain 2 electrons to obtain a full last shell of electrons and as before each hydrogen only needs to gain one electron to fill its last shell.
+As a third example of a dot and cross diagram consider the water molecule (H2O).
+This obviously contains one atom of oxygen covalently bonded to two atoms of hydrogen.
+Now oxygen is a group 6 non-metal with an electron arrangement of 2,6.
+So it needs to gain 2 electrons to obtain a full outer shell of electrons and as before each hydrogen only needs to gain one electron to fill its last shell.
 To gain 2 electrons each oxygen atom will make 2 covalent bonds, while each hydrogen atom only needs to gain 1 electron; so it will make one covalent bond.
-Every atom in the water molecule ends up with a full last shell of electrons.
+This will ensure that all the atoms in the water molecule will end up with a full outer shell of electrons.
 The oxygen atom also has 4 electrons in its last shell which are not used in bonding; these will form the 2 lone pairs or non-bonding pairs of electrons as shown opposite.

 Dot and cross diagram for formation of a water molecule.